Ena Collymore-Woodstock: Career

 Collymore moved into lodging at the YWCA, after living briefly with a married sister, and took a job as a bookkeeper at the Valentine Bakery.
 Needing to earn more money, she applied for a job as a temporary clerk in the Courthouse office.
 Initially she was turned down, as it was not seen as a job for a woman, but she persisted and was hired on a trial basis.
 Within a few years she was hired as the permanent clerk in the Kingston Criminal Court office.
 When the war began, Colleymore enlisted in the Auxiliary Territorial Service and was initially placed in the stenography pool in Jamaica.
 She trained for the nursing service, but seeking more excitement, asked to join the Anti-Aircraft Service and go overseas.
-From 1943 to 1946, she served as a radar operator in Belgium and the United Kingdom.
+From 1943 to 1946, she was the UK's first black woman radar operator and served as such in Belgium and the United Kingdom.
 Her last post was in the War Office in London.
-At the end of the war in 1946, she began her law studies at Gray's Inn and also enrolled in a course on juvenile delinquency at the University of London.
+After the end of the war, she began her law studies at Gray's Inn in 1946 and also enrolled in a course on juvenile delinquency at the University of London.
 During her studies at Gray's Inn, she was the only female student to participate on the debating team and serve on the Student Union executive body.
-She was called to the British Bar in 1948.
+She was called to the bar in 1948.